LaurentRisser/Laurent-Risser/index.md

 ## Housing Market, Web scrapping & Analysis
 ### Project Type: Data Collection, Analysis, Visualisation and Machine Learning

-In this project I extracted the data using beautil soup through web scrapping and also cleaned and manipulated the data using Pandas.
-Then, I analyze the data and identify some trends in the market and give a few recommendations for potential renters.
+In this project I extract the data using Beautil Soup library.
+I clean and manipulate the data using Pandas to end up with a structured data frame.
+Then, I analyze the data and identify some trends in the housing market and give a few recommendations for potential renters.

 ### [Medium Article - How to Scrap the Housing Market](https://medium.com/datadriveninvestor/how-to-scrap-the-housing-market-9081a1610fea?source=friends_link&sk=922dee31b18d73dbc03b1ff17dbffba0)
 ### [Medium Article - House Pricing in Toronto, Exploratory Data Analysis and Correlations](https://medium.com/datadriveninvestor/house-pricing-in-toronto-exploratory-data-analysis-and-correlations-45d2f11475f4?source=friends_link&sk=86f7cc2f3b0dc90b3b4aa5f152c82d6e)